DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFHeaderAndFooter/description.md

 1. Call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method.

-2. Configure the following properties:
+2. Use the following API to specify header/footer layout settings:
     - For a header
     Use the [topLeft](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/topLeft/topLeft.md) object to specify a start position for DataGrid export.
 This position should be below the header.
     - For a footer